Serious cyberattacks in Europe doubled in the past year, new figures reveal, as criminals exploited the pandemic - KION546

 This week, FBI investigators were able to recover some of the money paid out to the Darkside ransomware group by the Colonial Pipeline network, after an attack that caused significant disruption to gas supplies in the United States.

-Cyber-security firm Elliptic, which assisted the FBI in that trace, said the short time that Darkside had the money meant it was unable to adequately cyber-launder the funds, so the route was easy to discover.
+Cyber-security firm Elliptic, which assists the FBI in such traces, said the short time that Darkside had the money meant it was unable to adequately cyber-launder the funds, so the route was easy to discover.

 “At the moment, criminals want to cash out in euros or whatever in order to benefit from their criminal activity,” said Tom Robinson, chief scientist at Elliptic.
 This meant the crypto-currency was usually sent to a financial exchange in the real world, to be turned into real-world cash, he said.